intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_AWSAuroraMySql.md

 /ICMDurable/Deployments/asamaryAuroraMySQL # ./deployspeedtest.sh
 ```

 It will present you a menu asking which speed test you want to deploy.
-Choose the option for IRIS:
+Choose the option for InterSystems IRIS:

 ```
 Please, specify which speedtest you want to deploy.
 Available options are: